 and in 2002 he was recognized by the American Basketball Association for his work.
 A former college football writer for Bleacher Report and member of the National Sportscasters & Sportswriters Association, he is currently a Special Correspondent for Stadium Journey Magazine.

 Joe is a graduate of the State University of New York Institute of Technology (currently S.U.N.Y.
-Polytechnic Institute), where he majored in Business & Public Management while lettering in basketball.
+Polytechnic Institute), where he majored in Business & Public Management while lettering in basketball and baseball.

 Joe resides in Savannah, Georgia

 Ryan has been a passionate sports fan his whole life, having played organized sports since he was kid growing up on military bases around the world.
 After an injury sidelined his sports career as a youth, Ryan turned to the next best thing and began officiating intramural sports while attending the University of Texas at Austin.
 His officiating career includes high school basketball,

 international soccer and national collegiate flag football; where he was honored as an All American in 1999.
 Ryan co-founded the Horn-Ball Texas Tailgaters in 1998 and opened his tailgate to the public in 2001.
 Voted one of the best tailgates in the nation, it’s been featured on multiple television shows, as well as dozens of print and online publications.
 As a destination tailgate who hosts nearly 12,000 people annually, Ryan knows what it takes to elevate the tailgating experience beyond the normal parking lot party.

 Ryan is a graduate of the University of Texas at Austin and resides is Austin, Texas.